Will-McBurney/cs4720-sp24-uva.github.io/apps.md

 Your project must implement *all* of the following features:

-1) At least 3 "screens" or major features.
+1) Your app must start on a log-in screen.
+Your app must use Firebase Authentication (https://firebase.google.com/docs/auth) for user management with support for username/password.
+(You are welcome to add Google Authentication as an optional feature, but username/password support *must* exist.)
+2) At least 3 or 4 "screens" or major features (**not including the log-in screen**) - if working as a pair, you are required to support 4 "screens", but as an individual, you only need 3.
 These screens must have at least one major feature with at least one user interaction.
 Trivial screens/splash screens/screens that do not tie to app features will not be accepted.
-2) App can be interrupted without losing UI state (example, if I'm using the app, then minimize it to take a phone call, then reopen the app, the state should be preserved)
+3) App can be interrupted without losing UI state (example, if I'm using the app, then rotate the phone, minimize it to take a phone call, then reopen the app, the state should be preserved)
-3) Design and Presentation - Your app should be reasonably well-polished and presented.
+4) Design and Presentation - Your app should be reasonably well-polished and presented.
 This includes layouts, colors, fonts, animations/feedback from interactions, etc.
-4) Your app must use Firebase Authentication (https://firebase.google.com/docs/auth) for user management with support for username/password (there is an optional feature for supporting other log-in approaches, but username password *must* be an option).
-The login information should be stored on the local device such that it need not be re-entered everytime the application is started.
 5) Your app must store and retrieve some user-created data from Firebase [Cloud Firestore](https://firebase.google.com/docs/firestore).
+6) There must be some in-app interactions with data created by other users via Cloud Firestore.

-### Optional Requirements
+### Optional Requirements (50XP , up to 75XP with bonus)

 You must select up to 50 XP's worth of features to get full credit.
 You can earn up to, but not in excess of, 75 XP's worth of features (that is, 25XP extra credit) - You cannot propose more than 75XP, however.
 Additionally, you cannot later implement features you didn't propose for extra credit.

 25 XP - Consume data from some relevant external API that meaningfully ties to the app.
 Note that using Firebase here does not count: you need to use a **relevant** external API (you must state in your declaration exactly which API you plan to use and what you plan to use it for - do not say "we'll find a ______ API" - be specific)

+25 XP - User can Upload/Download, (for example, things like profile pictures, images, etc.). using [**Cloud Storage**](https://firebase.google.com/docs/storage)

 25 XP - Use of Camera directly in the app (this is *not* the same as using the Pictures folder to access existing pictures or other files)